christensenacademy/christensen-academy/modules/beginning-java/textpages/int.md

 int y = 0xfa078d;
 ```

-To see all of the things you can do with integer literals, check out the [Wikipedia Page on Java Syntax](http://en.wikipedia.org/wiki/Java_syntax#Literals).
+For a nice recap of all of the things you can do with integer literals, check out the [Wikipedia Page on Java Syntax](http://en.wikipedia.org/wiki/Java_syntax#Literals).